kanidm/kanidm/book/src/DEVELOPER_README.md

 For example, any user may change their name, display name and legal name at any time.
 Many applications will break as they primary key from name when this occurs.
 But this is the fault of the application.
 Name changes must be allowed.
 Our job as technical experts is to allow that to happen.

-We will never put a burden on the user to correct for poor designs on our part.
-For example, locking an account if it logs in from a different country unless the user logs in before hand to indicate where they are going.
-This makes the user responsible for a burden (changing the allowed login country) when the real problem is preventing bruteforce attacks - which can be technically solved in better ways that doesn't put administrative load to humans.

 ### Correct and Simple